lchdl/DeepWMH/README.md

     DeepWMH_predict -i <input_images> -n <subject_names> -m <model_install_dir> -o <output_folder> -g <gpu_id>
     ```

-    > if you don't have ANTs toolkit installed on your machine (see Step 7 for how to install ANTs), you
+    > if you don't have ANTs toolkit installed in your machine (see Step 7 for how to install ANTs), you
     > need to add "--skip-bfc" to the end of the command, such as:
     > <pre>DeepWMH_predict -i <...> -n <...> -m <...> -o <...> -g <...> <b>--skip-bfc</b></pre>
     > the segmentation performance can be seriously affected if the image is corrupted by strong intensity